 Identifier scheme codes

-The international invoice model allows the use of any identifier scheme but the scheme being used must be stated in an attribute by using a code from the ICD code list which is based on ISO/IEC 6523.
+The international invoice model allows the use of any identifier scheme but it must be registered in the ICD code list which is based on ISO/IEC 6523.

 Electronic addresses

 Electronic addresses allowed in the Peppol network must be from a scheme listed in the Peppol subset of the EAS code list.